Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 IPCC (Intergovernmental Panel on Climate Change)

-Established in 1988 by the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO), its goal is to provide comprehensive scientific assessments of the risks associated with climate change, its potential impacts, and possible mitigation and adaptation strategies.
+The IPCC (Intergovernmental Panel on Climate Change) is the United Nations body responsible for assessing the science related to climate change.
+Established in 1988 by the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO), its role is to provide governments with rigorous, transparent assessments of the causes, impacts and risks of climate change and of the options for mitigation and adaptation.

-• Evaluating the current state of scientific knowledge on climate change.
+• Evaluating the current state of knowledge on climate change.

-• Proposing options for emissions mitigation and climate adaptation.
+• Setting out options for mitigation and adaptation.

-The IPCC publishes Assessment Reports every 5 to 7 years.
-Each report is organized into three working groups:
+The IPCC publishes comprehensive Assessment Reports roughly every five to seven years, organised into three working groups:

-• Working Group I: The physical science basis of climate change.
+• Working Group I: the physical science basis.

 Companies that trust us